Interlock-Security/Interlock/website/docs/v_api.md

 ---
 ### New Window

-To create a new window object, you can use `webinix_new_window()`, which returns a void pointer.
+To create a new window object, you can use `new_window()`, which returns a void pointer.
 Please note that this pointer does *NOT* need to be freed.

 ```v
 import malisipi.vwebinix as webinix

 mut my_window := webinix.new_window()
 ```